-The 120-hour TEFL course must be taken and completed first, followed by the 50-hour TEO course.
+The 120-hour TESOL course must be taken and completed first, followed by the 50-hour TEO course.
 Course participants are offered the option of either receiving two individual certificates as they complete each of the course components, or a single 170-hour certificate on completion of both.

 120-hour Course Content

 - Unit 4: Present Tenses

 - Unit 6: Past Tenses

 - Unit 7: Teaching New Language

 - Unit 9: Lesson Planning